 Website domain and hosting requests

-- use of non-standard URLs
+- requirement to use non-Imperial URLs

 - hosting web servers outside the College web server farm

-- divergence from the standard College web page templates
+- divergence from the standard College web page templates due to a branding requirement

 - catering for interactive and transactional sites, specifically where persistent connections are required.